florenceltf/etched/README.md

 ## Tasks
-- [ ] On index, images should link through to project
 - [ ] If last project, loop to first project when clicking next
 - [ ] hide cursor on click for mobile
 - [ ] currently has a scroll on mobile (ie home)